 Just keep moving.
 Advent is a pilgrimage.
 Your inward journey will be greatly benefited if you have outward movement that helps it.
 If you can manage to not get pushed around by the wacky holiday thing the world does (or manage to not merely resist that wacky thing), maybe you can experience what the people in the true story are experiencing.

-“Homo economicus” is how the proponents of a capitalist view of the world see the nature of a human being and human desire.
 Our characters are formed from the heart out.
 When one relates to God she is formed from the heart out.
+She becomes a conscious child of God.
 Likewise, capitalism forms a particular kind of human, one that relates to the environment in certain ways – like they rush to stores on Black Friday in response to a trumped-up frenzy.
 Their innate desires respond to their environment, which is all about consumer spending.
+They are “homo economicus” — the being to whom the advertisements are speaking, the being the proponents of a capitalist view of the world see as natural.

-There are many aspects of homo economicus that might be so normal to most of us that we would not even consider them topics to think about.
+There are many aspects of homo economicus that might be so normal to most of us we would not even consider them topics to think about.
 But if we are going to celebrate Christmas, it might be wise to think about them.
 Let’s just try one on today.
 (Is “try one on” just another of a zillion shopping metaphors we use to define our reality?).
+Try looking at just one assumption, the one about YOU, the ONE, the individual.

 Above all things, “homo economicus” is an individual.